 Livorno is situated 20 kilometers from Pisa and 100 from Florence (it's very well connected from Pisa or Florence by train).
 It's the most important port city in Tuscany, a cosmopolitan and multicultural city, with a huge immigrant community.
 It's where the Italian Communist party originates from and it's famous throughout Italy for its Vernacoliere, an Italian monthly satirical magazine.

 It was built under the Medici family during the Renaissance as the “ideal Italian city”, with fortified walls, ramparts and canals.
-Livorno, for me, is all about its vibrant people and the lightness of the sea breeze.
+But Livorno is more than this: it's all about its vibrant people and the lightness of the sea breeze.

 Vettovaglie market in Livorno, better known as the "Central Market" is a landmark for the city’s food scene.
 It was built in 1894 and is one of the largest indoor markets in Europe.
 Its internal structure made of iron is typical of the late nineteenth-century eclectic style that combines neo-classical and Liberty elements.
 The almost 200 shops are arranged in rows and inserted in the different pavilions, where just about everything is sold, from vegetables to dried beans, meat, fish, coffee, bread and eggs of all kinds and for all tastes.